Student Life

 Course Offerings

-Each student has the option to take Art I for Upper School credit beginning in 8th grade to accelerate their path to AP Art with a diverse portfolio.
+Each student can take Art I for High School credit beginning in 8th grade to accelerate their path to AP Art with a diverse portfolio.
 Pairing traditional arts training with contemporary art-making practices, the Visual Art Department’s curriculum equally values process and product.
-Faculty teach technical skills that build critical integrity to cultivate young artists who are independent and ambitious thinkers and makers.
+Faculty teach technical skills that build critical integrity to cultivate young artists who are independent, ambitious thinkers and makers.

 Clubs: National Honors Art Society